College of Education and Rehabilitation

 - Vision Rehabilitation Therapy (formerly Rehabilitation Teaching)

->

-> In 2012, the College launched its Occupational Therapy program (OT), which offers various pathways into practice: Master of Science in Occupational Therapy (MSOT) degree, a combined MSOT/OTD degree or an entry-level Post-professional Doctor of Occupational Therapy (OTD) degree.
+In 2012, the College launched its Occupational Therapy department (OT), which currently offers a Master of Science in Occupational Therapy (MSOT) degree and is in the process of creating a Post-professional Doctor of Occupational Therapy (OTD) degree.
 In addition to their clinical education, OT students receive the interdisciplinary academic experience that is a hallmark of the Salus community of professional graduate students from our Optometry, Audiology and Physician Assistant Studies programs.

->

-> The University is proud to announce a new Master of Science degree program in Speech-Language Pathology (SLP) to begin in the 2014-2015 academic year.
+The University is proud to announce a new Master of Science degree program in Speech-Language Pathology (SLP) to begin in the 2014-2015 academic year.
 A master's degree is the standard credential in the profession of SLP.
 The opportunity to interact with students and faculty from Salus programs in optometry, audiology, physician assistant, public health, occupational therapy, and low vision and blindness education and rehabilitation will afford SLP students a unique and valuable perspective not found in all SLP programs.

 We invite you to learn more about our Education and Rehabilitation, Occupational Therapy and Speech-Language Pathology programs and our admissions requirements.
 Please use the links on the left menu bar for more information, or call: